industrial-data-space/trusted-connector-documentation/docs/_docs/rest.md

 ---

-*This documentation refers to example-010.
+*This documentation refers to the most recent version of the examples.
 Older examples (001 and 009) may not be runnable and use a different construction on the provider side: A node app receives the produced MQTT messages and provides them to the connector via a REST interface.*

 In this tutorial you will set up a minimal but representative scenario of parties exchanging data over their Trusted Connectors.
 It will include the following components: